 - Control Panel and Dashboard Experience: cPanel.

-- Installation of Apps and CMSs (WordPress, Joomla, etc.): Lots of 1-click installation options with most popular open source apps.
+- Installation of Apps and CMSs (WordPress, Joomla, etc.): Lots of 1-click installation options with the most popular open-source apps.

 Do We Recommend GoDaddy?